HEIGHT: Heterogeneous Interaction Graph Transformer for Robot Navigation in Crowded and Constrained Environments: Real-world Experiments

+\textbf{Challenges and solutions:} Real-world navigation with pedestrians and static obstacles is challenging because perception errors, unexpected human behaviors, and noisy robot dynamics model cause sim2real gaps.
+To deal with noises in human detection, robot localization, and robot dynamics, we inject Gaussian noises into the observed agent positions and the robot dynamics model in the simulator to robustify the learned policy.
+To conquer the human behavior gap, in the simulator, we design pedestrian routes based on observations of human flow and the layout of the deployment environment.

-We train the sim2real policies in the simulators of a hallway (Fig.~\ref{fig:simulator}(b)) and a lounge (Fig.~\ref{fig:simulator}(c)) for $2\times 10^8$ timesteps with a decaying learning rate $ 5\times 10^{-5}$.
-To learn robust policies, we inject noises into the agent positions and robot control.
-Then, as shown in Fig.~\ref{fig:simulator} (d) and (e), we test the policies in the two corresponding everyday environments in a university building \textbf{without any additional training in the real-world}.
-In the hallway environment where the free space is extremely narrow, we test the robot's ability to handle constraints with low density crowds.
-In the lounge environment, we test the robot's ability to avoid dense crowds and obstacles with more diverse shapes.
-Details about pedestrians and hardware configuration can be found at Appendix~\ref{sec:append_real}.
+We test the policies in four everyday environments \textbf{without any additional training in the real-world}.
+The hallway environment (Fig.~\ref{fig:real_hallway}) has extremely narrow free space and tests the robot's ability to handle static obstacles with low density crowds.
+The lounge environment (Fig.~\ref{fig:real_kitchen}) tests the robot's ability to avoid more pedestrians and obstacles with more diverse shapes.
+The atrium (Fig.~\ref{fig:real_atrium}) and the outdoor environment (Fig.~\ref{fig:real_speedway}) test the robot's potential of real-world deployment in dense and unrehearsed crowds.
+Details about setup can be found in Appendix\ref{sec:append_real}.

-Our baseline is the ROS navigation stack, which uses the dynamic window approach (DWA)~\cite{fox1997dynamic} as the local planner and $\text{A}^*$ as the global planner.
+In the Hallway and Lounge environments, we conduct controlled experiments where the trajectories of all pedestrians are fixed to ensure a fair comparison.
+We compare our method with the following two baselines: (1) ROS navigation stack is a geometric planner which uses the dynamic window approach (DWA)~\cite{fox1997dynamic} as the local planner and $\text{A}^*$ as the global planner; (2) DRL-VO is a state-of-the-art RL method~\cite{xie2023drlvo}.
 For each method, we run 30 trials in total.
-Among all trials, the start goal positions of the robot are the same, while the number and trajectories of pedestrians are similar.
+Among all trials, the start goal positions of the robot are fixed.
 We measure the success, collision, timeout rates, and navigation time of successful episodes as testing metrics.

+To demonstrate the real-world deployment of our method, we conduct in-the-wild experiments in two densely packed public spaces: the Atrium and Outdoor environment in Fig.~\ref{fig:real_atrium} and Fig.~\ref{fig:real_speedway} with non-rehearsed pedestrian flows.